 Mindset #4: Comparison

-Comparison always leads to either a feeling of insecurity or superiority, and neither lead to joy.
+Comparison always leads to a lack of healthy confidence.
 You can’t compare a priceless one of a kind painting to anything else.
 We understand that concept, but don’t understand that each of us is priceless, too.
 One of a kind creations.
 We can’t rationally compare ourselves, our lives, or our moments to anyone else’s.
 But we do – every day.

 In order to reverse this mindset, we must learn to see our bodies, our spouses, our kids, our homes, our vacations, and our school routines as unique and made for us and no one else.

 The key to joy is keeping your eyes on your own beautiful yard and not letting your eyes wander into your neighbor’s.
 Sure, there are weeds that pop up from time to time, but those are your weeds.
 And you work together as a family to rid your yard of them.

 But NEVER, ever allow your mind to wander and compare your husband with another woman’s.
 Or your child with someone else’s.
 Your family with another family.
 When we do; their flaws, cracks, blemishes, and imperfections become magnified and eventually repel us.